Search

 BACKEND .get_backend(STRING key, BACKEND default = 0)

-Get a backend from the kvstore.
+This method returns the backend associated with key in the kvstore.
 If it’s not found, default is returned.

 Arguments: